HewlettPackard/oneview-chef/examples/README.md

      chef-oneview chef-client -z -o oneview::plan_script
    ```

 That's it!
-If you'd like to modify a recipe, simply modify the recipe file (on the host), then re-build the image and run it.
+If you'd like to modify a recipe, simply modify the recipe file (on the host), then re-run the image.